kris27x/SurveyApp/README.md

 # SurveyApp

- Mobile application built in Android Studio using Kotlin and XML.
+Mobile application built in Android Studio using Kotlin, XML and SQLite DB Browser.
 Accessible to both users and administrators on Android devices, the app features admin and user roles, surveys creator and a user dashboards, user-friendly multiple-choice questions, and an admin dashboard for managing surveys and monitoring participation.